Employment Law was a key feature of Labour’s manifesto, with their Plan to Make Work Pay promising sweeping reforms.

 developing guidance for employers on menopause and health and wellbeing.

-These changes will begin from Autumn 2024 onwards, happening alongside the Employment Rights Bill.
+These changes began from Autumn 2024 onwards.
 There has already been some progress, with the Government changing the remit of the independent Low Pay Commission to take account of the cost of living.

 Reforms that will take longer